blaffita/Omok/README.md

                                                         Features

 AI Opponents: Challenge yourself by playing against a smart AI that uses external Web Services to make strategic moves.
-              Alternatively, you can choose to play against a random AI for a more unpredictable experience.
+              Alternatively, you can choose to play against th random AI for a more predictable experience.

 Intuitive User Interface: The application features a user-friendly interface designed to enhance the overall gaming experience.
                           The intuitive design ensures that players can easily navigate the game and focus on strategic moves.